 Here are some of the most effective and enchanting Korean podcasts to help you achieve fluency in no time.

 - Find Korean podcasts that work for you.
 Pick podcasts that discuss topics that interest you most and that make you feel both engaged and stimulated.
 If you feel like listening to podcasts doesn’t support your studies, the specific podcast you’ve chosen to may be too easy or too complex for your fluency level.
 Likewise, it’s important to enjoy yourself when you listen to podcasts.
 If you really just can’t connect with the topic being discussed, it will be more difficult for you to consistently tune in to Korean podcasts for the long term.

 - Complement Korean podcasts with a good Korean learning book.
 Listening to podcasts is a great first step, but, especially in the beginning, it’s important to complement them with content that promotes the assimilation of the foundations (read: books that help you learn Korean grammar and vocabulary in a more organized, formal way).

 - Also follow up podcast listening with video learning on FluentU.
 Again, podcasts are great (as are books), but until you get in some testing and practice with the language, you won’t know how well you’re really absorbing all that knowledge.
-FluentU is a perfect resource to follow more straightforward learning, as it takes real-world videos—like movie trailers, music videos, news and inspiring talks—and turns them into interactive, personalized language lessons.
+FluentU is a perfect resource to follow more straightforward learning.

 - Do the work!
 Be sure to take notes of difficult structures and all new words used in the podcast of the day, to research them in the dictionary and to review your notes on a regular basis.
 Play that same podcast at a later time in the week when you feel confident that you’ve assimilated all content from the podcast.
 You’ll activate and reinforce your knowledge by listening to the podcast again.
 If you’re able to understand it with greater ease, you’ve done a great job!